munich-quantum-toolkit/ionshuttler/docs/index.md

 below.
 If you are interested in the theory behind the MQT IonShuttler, have a look at the publications in the {doc}`publication list <references>`.

+To compile a Qiskit or QASM circuit for a one-dimensional hardware layout from Python, see the {doc}`Linear compiler guide <linear_compiler>`.

 We appreciate any feedback and contributions to the project.
 If you want to contribute, you can find more information in the {doc}`contribution guide <contributing>`.
 If you are having trouble with the